loncarales/minikube-ollama-lab/README.md

 #### 🖥️ Start Minikube

-Start your Minikube cluster with the appropriate GPU flags:
+Start your Minikube cluster with the appropriate resources:

 ```bash
 # First, if you have an existing Minikube cluster, delete it